sbcshop/IdentiPi_Software/README.md

 ### 2. Running First Program in IdentiPi
    - Download **Thonny IDE** from [Download link](https://thonny.org/) as per your OS and install it.
-   - Once done start **Thonny IDE application**, Connect IdentiPi with Pico to laptop/PC.
-   - Select device at the bottom right with a suitable COM port, as shown in the below figure.
-You might get a different COM port.
    - Download this github which contains various examples and open anyone of example in Thonny.

      <img src= "https://github.com/sbcshop/IdentiPi_Software/blob/main/images/identiPi_git_download.jpg" />

-   - Select micropython device at the bottom right with a suitable COM port, as shown in the below figure.
+   - Now we have **Thonny IDE application** and github example codes, Connect IdentiPi with Pico to laptop/PC.
+Open any example code in Thonny IDE.
+Then select micropython device at the bottom right with a suitable COM port, as shown in the below figure.
 You might get a different COM port.

      <img src="https://github.com/sbcshop/IdentiPi_Software/blob/main/images/board_select.jpg">

    - Make sure to save _**IdentiPi.py**_ library file to device to avoid any execution error.

       <img src= "https://github.com/sbcshop/IdentiPi_Software/blob/main/images/IdentiPi_library.jpg" />

    - Once everything all set, with any demo code open click on green play button to test program on IdentiPi.